Jatin-Kumar-Khilrani/sindhi-cultural-soci/PRD.md

 # Planning Guide

-A comprehensive digital platform for Sindhi Cultural Society Jodhpur to showcase their mission of preserving Indian culture, art, and the Sindhi language while enabling administrators to manage organizational content, events, and leadership information.
+A comprehensive multilingual digital platform for Sindhi Cultural Society Jodhpur to showcase their mission of preserving Indian culture, art, and the Sindhi language while enabling administrators to manage organizational content, events, annual reports, and leadership information with secure authentication.

 **Experience Qualities**:
 1. **Culturally Rich** - The website should evoke pride in heritage through vibrant colors, traditional patterns, and respectful presentation of cultural content that honors the society's 40+ year legacy.